paboyle/Grid/documentation/manual.rst

 which space-time dimensions participate in SIMD vectorisation.
 The Lattice containers are defined to have opaque internal layout, hiding this layout transformation.

+.. todo:: CD: The constructor simply defines the layout parameters.
+          It doesn't allocate space, right?
+Might be good to say.

 We define GridCartesian and GridRedBlackCartesian which both inherit from GridBase::

     class GridCartesian        : public GridBase